anguyen8/generative-attribution-methods/README.md

 ## 1. Setup

 ### Installing software
-This code is built using PyTorch.
+This repository is built using PyTorch.
 You can install the necessary libraries by pip installing the requirements text file `pip install -r ./requirements.txt`

 **Note:** We ran our codes using tensorflow_gpu-1.12.0 with CUDA 9.0.
 Add the following lines in your ~/.bashrc file if you get "ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory" on running the code.